Area of Research:

-Area of Research: Architecture, Engineering, and Construction
+Architecture, Engineering, and Construction

-By 3D-printing using renewable materials, the team hopes to one day reduce Earth’s dependence on energy-intensive materials such as cement and steel, which contributes significantly to carbon emissions in their production process.
+Architecture and technology firm AI SpaceFactory believes the technologies they are developing for a Mars habitat will have a profound impact on how we build on Earth.
+By 3D-printing using renewable materials, the team hopes to one day reduce our dependence on energy-intensive materials such as cement and steel, both of which contribute significantly to carbon emissions in their production process.

 The New York-based company joined the Residency Program at the Autodesk Technology Center to focus on the construction phase of their design for NASA’s 3D-Printed Habitat Challenge, a week-long competition for the robotic construction of a Mars habitat.
 The Technology Center’s workshop specialists led AI SpaceFactory through the steep learning curve of robotics, CNC workflows, and additive manufacturing to put them in a position to contend in the final phase of the competition eight months later.

 The team spent the first few weeks of their residency conducting basic tests of their biopolymer (PLA) based on recyclable and biodegradable substances that could be available on Mars.
 The team then moved onto 3D-printing a prototype, which was completed in 24-hours at the Technology Center.
 Through the residency, the team was able to connect with another resident—the Virginia Tech Center for Design Research—for additional equipment consulting and hardware.